hwdsl2/docker-whisper-live/README.md

 WhisperLive can be used as the real-time speech-to-text service in a broader self-hosted AI setup.

 For full and lightweight Docker Compose stacks, manual `docker run` examples, and voice/RAG/MCP pipeline examples with Kokoro, Embeddings, LiteLLM, Ollama, Docling, and MCP Gateway, see [Self-Hosted AI Stack](https://github.com/hwdsl2/self-hosted-ai-stack).

+## Usage counts

+This image uses public GitHub release asset download counts for anonymous, aggregate usage counts.
+Counts are approximate and are not unique users or active installs.
+The image does not send a telemetry payload or use a private collector.
+It only attempts the best-effort count after the server starts successfully with a mounted `/var/lib/whisper-live` volume, and again when that persistent install first runs a different image build.
+To opt out, set `WHISPERLIVE_DISABLE_USAGE_COUNTS=1`.

 ## Technical details